Sustainable Gaps

 The work was already living in Microsoft 365, but the business was still operating from scattered chats, inboxes, file links, informal reminders, and meeting memory.
 Leaders could not quickly tell which record was current, who owned the next move, or which evidence proved the work was ready.

 That is the moment many companies reach for another software subscription.
-SG's first move is different: test whether the tools already being paid for can hold the work once ownership, records, proof, and review rhythm are designed clearly.
+SG's first move is different: test whether the tools already being paid for can hold the work once ownership, records, status, and review rhythm are designed clearly.

 The answer was not more software; it was a governed workspace.